kenanmutuma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-new file containing best school
+a script that writes into a file